JonasKruckenberg/imagetools/CONTRIBUTING.md

 ## Project Setup

 This repository is a monorepo using yarn workspaces and lerna.<br>
+Since we use `git-lfs` to store the image snapshots, you need to have it installed in order to clone this repository.
+You can download it here: https://git-lfs.github.com.

 The folder structure is a following:

 ```